ai4colonoscopy/.github/profile/README.md

     }
     ```

+#### 🎯 A.3.
+DGNet -- The Importance of Boundary Cues in Detecting Ambiguous Lesions

+- Application 1: Polyp Segmentation
+- Application 2: Teeth Segmentation

 ### 🔴 Highlight-B -- Video Analysis in Colonoscopy

 #### 🎯 B.1.
 PNS-Net -- A Super-efficient Model for Video Polyp Segmentation